infrared0/scn-redmine/README.md

 ## TODO

-Complete refactoring of vackup into "cluster", to provide a generalized shim on top on any container engine (currently docker) to help make SOPs easier.

 TODO: `vackup importall *redmine*` to GLOB expected files, derive the volume from the filename, and then import the tarfile
-TODO: Update usage docs, with new cmds and input feedback
+TODO: Update usage docs, with new cmds and input feedback TODO add better usage

-A simple script to help with cluster management

-   cluster status        - what's the status of the cluster (default) cluster up            - bring the entire cluster cluster down          - bring the entire cluster down cluster rebuild       - rebuild and start the cluster cluster backup        - make a backup of the cluster cluster restore <tgz> - restore a cluster from the given backup .tgz file

-TODO add better usage
 TODO migrate vackup functions to this one
 TODO refactor backup package.